 -Musculoskeletal: Exacerbation of dyskinesia (if used concomitantly with levodopa)

--Neurologic: Falling asleep during activities of daily living and somnolence
+-Nervous system: Falling asleep during activities of daily living and somnolence, serotonin syndrome

--Psychiatric: Suicidal ideation and behavior; re-emergence or worsening of symptoms of depression; impulse control disorders
+-Psychiatric: Suicidal ideation and behavior, falling asleep during activities of daily living and somnolence, re-emergence or worsening of symptoms of depression, impulse control disorders

 -Rasagiline interacts with other drugs such as MAO inhibitors, meperidine (pethidine), potent CYP450 1A2 inhibitors, tramadol, St John's Wort, dextromethorphan, and methadone.
 Prescribers should be aware for the potential for interactions with rasagiline.
 A wash-out period may be required between ceasing rasagiline and commencing other medicines and vice versa.